holochain/ghost_actor/crates/ghost_actor/README.md

 async / concurrent code using an Actor model.

 GhostActor uses only safe code, and is futures executor agnostic--use tokio, futures, async-std, whatever you want.
+The following examples use tokio.

 ## What does it do?